Sai25Hajime/saileen-fernandes.github.io/README.md

 - Automatic Parking Management System
 - Natural Disaster Alert

-Please refer to my repositories and my portfolio website.
+Please refer to my repositories and my portfolio website for more details.

 ## 🎓 Education
 - **BE in Computer Engineering** - St. Francis Institute of Technology (July 2021 – May 2025)